ministryotech/Umbraco.Pylon/README.md

 ```

 ### LinkedViewModel ###
-The DocumentTypeBase class is enhanced by the LinkedViewModel class which creates a ViewModel wrapper around any single document types.
+The DocumentType class is enhanced by the LinkedViewModel class which creates a ViewModel wrapper around any single document types.
 ViewModels in a Pylon based app are completely optional.
 Depending on your code style you may do styling elements in your views or, if you prefer more solidly testable code you may prefer to use a ViewModel class to structure the data from a DocumentType for you to keep the View code as simple as humanly possible.

 A ViewModel class linked to a DocumentType must implement the abstract method InitModel() which is responsible for populating the ViewModel's properties from the passed in IDocumentType implementation.
 When the InnerObject property is set the InitModel() method is automatically triggered.
 A sample ViewModel could look like this...